Air France Flight 066: Investigation

 Air France issued a press release stating that an investigation was underway to determine the cause of the engine failure, including representatives of the Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA, the French aviation accident investigation bureau), Airbus and Air France.
 The Transportation Safety Board of Canada is responsible for investigating aviation accidents in Canada and planned to send investigators.
-However, since the incident occurred over Greenland, the Danish Accident Investigation Board has jurisdiction over the investigation.
+However, since the incident occurred over Greenland, the Danish Accident Investigation Board had jurisdiction over the investigation.

 On 3 October 2017 the Danish aviation authorities delegated the investigation to the BEA.
 Investigators from Denmark, the US and Canada joined the investigation.
 Advisors from Airbus, Air France and Engine Alliance (a partnership between General Electric and Pratt & Whitney) also flew to Goose Bay.
 The first observation was that the engine's fan hub had detached during the flight and dragged the air inlet with it.

 Some six days later, debris from the aircraft's engine was recovered in Greenland.

 The BEA stated that "the recovery of the missing parts, especially of the fan hub fragments, was the key to supporting the investigation" and initiated a large search operation including synthetic-aperture radar overflights on a Dassault Falcon 20, but failed to locate the crucial components in 2018, before returning in 2019.

 In July 2019, another missing piece of the engine, weighing 150 kg, was located in Greenland and recovered.
 The fan hub impact is believed to have made a small crater in the ice sheet that quickly filled with snow before initial search activities.
 The search and recovery for this missing fan hub took almost two years, with multiple search campaigns using different ice-penetrating radar and transient electromagnetic anomaly technologies.
 It was ultimately recovered from 4 m depth in a large crevasse field.
 This search and recovery campaign was featured in the documentary "The Sky Detectives".

 The BEA released its final report in September 2020, indicating that the engine failed from a crack in the Ti-6-4 alloy fan hub caused by cold dwell fatigue cracking.